thoughtspot/thoughtspot.github.io/pages/data_connect/reference/data_connect_connection_credentials.md

 - Service Name: Required.
 Enter the service name.
 You can find the service name by connecting to the server as "system" using SID, then executing the query: `select value from v$parameter where name like '%service_name%';`.
 - Schema: Required.
 Enter the schema you want to connect to.
 - Code Page: Required.
 Choose either `MS_1252` or `UTF_8` from the dropdown menu.
 The code page should be compatible with the Oracle source.

-## REST

-- Connection name: Required.
-Enter a new REST API connection name.
-- Base Url: Required.
-Enter the REST endpoint URL, without the Query parameters, that you want to connect to.
-- Is BaseUrl Dynamic: Required.
-Choose either true or false from the dropdown menu.
-The base URL is dynamic if each request is different.
-- Url Request Parameters: Enter the request that is URL query parameters.
-Parameters should be separated by semicolons.
-The Property and value should be separated by 'equals' (=).
-- Form Request Parameters: Enter the request that is form query parameters.
-- Header Request Parameters: Enter the request that is header query parameters.
-- Media Type: Required.
-Choose your media type from the dropdown menu.
-This is the data that you're receiving.
-- Request Type: Required.
-Choose your request type from the dropdown menu.
-Currently, only GET is supported, even though other types are listed.
-- Authentication Type: Required.
-Choose your authentication type from the dropdown menu.
-If you choose CUSTOM_AUTH, please contact ThoughtSpot Support to help you create the authentication.
-- OAuth Consumer Key: Provide the consumer key for OAuth authentication.
-- OAuth Consumer Secret: Provide the consumer secret for OAuth authentication.
-- OAuth Token: Mention the token key for OAuth authentication.
-- OAuth Token Secret: Mention the token secret for OAuth authentication.
-- URL Input Parameters Config File Name: Mention the URL input parameter file name with the path.
-The file path should be entered for a dynamic base URL.
-The URLs are generated at run time with values that are fetched from the CSV file.
-- FORM Input Parameters Config File Name: Mention the form input parameter file name with the path.
-- HEADER Input Parameters Config File Name: Mention the header input parameter file name with the path.

 ## SalesForce